 For Tier 1, the company match is capped at 4%.
-If the deferral is less than or equal to 4%, we can simply use it as-is and multiply C5 by B5, but when the deferral is greater than 4%, we multiply 4% times B5.
+If the deferral is less than or equal to 4%, we can simply use it as is and multiply C5 by B5, but when the deferral is greater than 4%, we simply multiply 4% by B5.

-In the outer IF, we check the deferral.
-If it's less than 4%, we're done.
-This means the entire match was handled in Tier 1, so Tier 2 is zero.
+Now in the outer IF, we check the deferral, and if it's less than 4%, we're done.
+This means the entire match is handled in Tier 1, so Tier 2 is simply zero.

 However, if the deferral is greater than 4%, we use another IF.
 This IF checks if the deferral is less than or equal to 6%.
-If, so, we subtract 4% and multiply by B5.
-If not, we just use 2% since two percent is the maximum match in tier 2.
+And if, so, we subtract 4% and multiply by B5.
+If not, we just use 2% since 2% is the maximum match in Tier 2.

 Let's first move B5 out of the IF like we did before.